jedahan/jedahan.github.com/resume/index.md

 about
 -----
- * Developer who enjoys recombining hardware to create new interactions, building web applications that impact how people connect with each other, improving communication through technology and experimenting with audiovisual art.
+ * Developer who enjoys recombining hardware to create new interactions, building web applications that connect people, improving communication through technology and experimenting with audiovisual art.

 work
 ----